guimath/MEProject/README.md

 If you just want to use it, you can get the .exe/.app  version that won't require any software install (you can skip required paragraph)

-If you want to look at/modify the code you can keep reading :
 **Required :** To work properly, python V3 is needed.
 You'll also need a few packages :
 * `eyed3` : music tag editor
 * `spotipy` : spotify api